lumoslabs/vestibule/README.md

        vest 1000:1 id

   Environment Variables:

+    VAULT_PROVIDERS=provider1,...
+      Comma separated list of enabled providers.
+By default only vault is enabled.

     SOPS_FILES=/path/to/file[;/path/to/output[;mode]]:...
       If SOPS_FILES is set, will iterate over each file (colon separated), attempting to decrypt with Sops.